A/PROFESSOR JULIE MILLER BA, MD, FRACS Specialist Endocrine Surgeon

 In many patients who have a total thyroidectomy, the parathyroid glands do not function properly immediately after total thyroidectomy.
 This is usually temporary and causes the blood calcium level to drop below normal (hypocalcaemia).
 Symptoms of hypocalcaemia include numbness and tingling in your hands, soles of your feet and around your lips, and can become quite unpleasant.
 Some patients experience a "crawling" sensation in the skin, muscle cramps or headaches.
 These symptoms appear between 24 and 48 hours after surgery.
 It is rare for them to appear after 72 hours.
 Low blood calcium does not occur if only half the thyroid is removed.

 Hypocalcaemia is treated with calcium tablets.
-If you are having a total thyroidectomy, you may wish to purchase Calcium (Caltrate) tablets before surgery so you have them at home if you need them.
-If you feel you need it, take the two tablets (there is no danger in taking it, even if you do not need it) The symptoms of tingling/numbness should improve within 30-45 minutes of taking the tablets.
+If you are having a total thyroidectomy, I will check a blood test before you leave, and send you home with calcium (big white pills) and calcitriol (little orange/red pills).
+If you develop pins and needles in your hands, feet, or lips htat lasts longer than 15 minutes, take two extra calcium tablets (there is no danger in taking it, even if you do not need it) The symptoms of tingling/numbness should improve within 30-45 minutes of taking the tablets.
 If the symptoms persist, you should take two more tablets and wait another 45 minutes.
 If they still persist after 3 extra doses, call my office in hours, or after hours report to your nearest emergency room to have your blood calcium checked.
-Some patients also need a tablet called calcitriol to help absorb calcium from your diet.

-Once you start taking the calcium, you should repeat the dose whenever the symptoms return.
-This may mean that you are taking as many as 2 tablets every 3 hours.
 Please keep us informed, and keep a record of the amount required.
 The hypocalcaemia usually disappears over a few weeks to months.
-In some cases (about 3% of all total thyroid operations), the parathyroid glands do not recover.
+In some cases (about 2% of all total thyroid operations), the parathyroid glands do not recover.
 If that happens, you will need to continue taking calcium tablets permanently, but typically not as many tablets as you needed in the first few weeks.

 Patients who are taking thyroid hormone tablets or who have a history of parathyroid disease should consider taking Caltrate daily to promote healthy bones.
 In addition, an exercise routine using weights is also recommended.